-On the Origin of Species provoked outrage from some members of the Church of England as it implicitly contradicted the belief in divine creation.
+The Origin of Species was published in 1859.
+It provoked outrage from some members of the Church of England as it implicitly contradicted the belief in divine creation.
 Darwin's opponents accused him of blasphemy but their efforts were in vain - the book was already becoming a bestseller.

 Although Darwin’s theory has been modified over time, it remains fundamental to the study of life sciences.
 But the controversy still exists.